| Prev | User's Guide | Next |

 - The first example uses the

-data file and store them in an unformatted text file calledpatients.sav
+newpats.idxexternal index file to retrieve records from thepatients.btrdata file and store them in an unformatted text file calledpatients.sav.

 % butil -save patients.btr patients/.sav Y newpats.idx